 VanClub was launched on May 1, 2018 with the program enrolling 49 vanpools by the end of June 2019.
 By March 2020, the number of vanpools approved and enrolled into the program was 96.
-However, due to COVID-19 impacts, the number of vanpools were reduced to 30, and has remained stable throughout FY 2020/21.
-Figure 5 reflects the originating locations of the current vanpools to show that 63% come from other counties and 37% are intra-county vanpools.
+However, due to COVID-19 impacts, the number of vanpools were reduced to 30.
+Figure 5 reflects the originating locations of the current vanpools to show that 60% come from other counties and 40% are intra-county vanpools.